Moonshake

 Moonshake were a British-based experimental rock band, existing between 1991 and 1997.
 The only consistent member was singer, sampler player and occasional guitarist David Callahan, who initially co-led the project with Margaret Fiedler.
-Fiddler and bass player John Frenett left Moonshake in 1993 to form the more commercially successful Laika.
+Fiedler and bass player John Frenett left Moonshake in 1993 to form the more commercially successful Laika.

 The band was notable for its extensive use of textures and sampler technology in a rock context.
 In his 1996 article on Krautrock and its influences, Simon Reynolds described Moonshake as being among the "post-rock groove collectives".

 History

 Formation (1991)

 David Callahan (vocals, guitars, samplers) had been in indie rock band The Wolfhounds, who were active for much of the second half of the 1980s.
 Often associated with the C86 indie scene of the time, the band released several acclaimed albums of abrasive guitar pop and a dozen or so singles on a variety of labels.
 Following the band's split in early 1990, Callaghan decided that "when The Wolfhounds finished, I just felt that I hadn't really done what I wanted to do...
 It was always a bit of a compromise with the other members of the band, most of whom were a bit more rock-oriented.
 I like rock music, but there were so many other things I wanted to do.
 In the back of my head I just thought, 'Well, I'm going to do everything now, I might never get the chance to do it again'...
 I went in to see Alan McGee because Creation had offered us a deal by then, and I said 'I'm not gonna do The Wolfhounds, I'm gonna do this new thing'."

 Some of the ideas which would inform Moonshake had, however, begun in the last stages of The Wolfhounds.
 Callahan: "We'd used the sampler in the later days...
 I really loved the potential of that, and it just seemed to me that no one was fulfilling that potential.
 I wanted to compose things with it rather than just have loops or beats.
 I knew that I wasn't going to be able to do that in the Wolfhounds...
 We had already started discussions... that we were too mannish, too alpha male.
 It’s too laddish.
 We need some female input in this.
 We put an advert for a female guitarist.
 I didn't like and still don't like the way I sing now, so we wanted someone to kind of soften my voice and make it more interesting, perhaps even do harmonies.
 So I put an advert in the Melody Maker, and the only person to answer was Margaret Fiedler."